alexandertrefz/essence/packages/website/optimisations.md

 `pool-constants` then declares it once.

 Safe because the Compiler works the answer out THE SAME WAY the Program would have.
-Essence arithmetic is exact — bigints, and pairs of bigints — so there is no rounding for the two to disagree about, and each fold is the body of the Method it replaces carried out on the literals it was given.
+Essence arithmetic is exact — the fold is carried out in bigints and pairs of bigints whatever the runtime would have used — so there is no rounding for the two to disagree about, and each fold is the body of the Method it replaces carried out on the literals it was given.
 Where that body is a runtime native it is one bigint operation; where it is written in Essence it is followed statement by statement.
+A folded Integer is then WRITTEN in the representation its value canonically has, so it is the literal the same value written by hand would have been.

 **Which matters most for Rationals, where what an operation STORES is a separate question from what it is worth.** A Rational holds the parts it was BUILT with